zthun/janitor/packages/eslint-react-config/README.md

 }
 ```

 That's it.
-You now have the recommended rules for @zthun scoped react projects.
+You now have the recommended rules for zthun scoped react projects.